dev-brendanprice/D2-Synergy/CONTRIBUTING.md

 # Standards

-*Please excuse me if some syntax does not follow the below standards.
-Sometimes I miss some things out :)*
+*Not all syntax may conform to these standards, however, it is good practice to have a general rule for how to format 'things' :)*

 `variable` names are camelCase.<br>
-`function` and `method` names are PascalCase.<br>
+`function` names are PascalCase.
-`Async method operand` names are PascalCase

-Some variations of `variables` may include arrays and objects; they *should* inherit the same standard.
+Some `variables` may include arrays and objects; they *should* inherit the same standard.
 An exception to this standard is if the right hand is a method that returns a promise, In which case you should use PascalCase.

-All progress that is commited must have some sort of comment present, unless it is on a branch that could be seen as a "burner" or "rubbish heap".
-This does not mean that you should comment every line.
-A comment for each code block should be enough.
+For example, I want to fetch data for the players characterProgression; I would use an `await axios.get()`.
+This means that the variable I assign the response to is going to follow the PascalCase scheme.

-### HTML, CSS
+### HTML/CSS

-I had originally just decided to use `id` as the default identifier for an element.
-A `class` may be used in the case of an element where there is more than one identifier or a temporary identifer other than `id`.
+Each element has it's own style in an external `.css` file, which tends to follow an "order" inside of each CSS element reference.
+This standard doesn't matter as much as the above.
+This is almost an optional standard.. but is still a nice-to-have.

+There are currently no standards for HTML syntax.
+(Please make it readable, even if HTML isn't a language)

-The layout of CSS props follow a standard via:
+The layout of element CSS properties follow a standard via:

 ```
 .el {